 This field of high-energy particle physics has seen truly extraordinary progress in the last decades.
 A coherent and beautiful picture has crystallized out of the laws that govern the smallest constituents of Nature.
-It explains the origins of mass of all the matter around us and describes the nature of forces that keep
+It explains the origins of mass of all the matter around us and describes the nature of forces that keep the matter together.

-Virtual gluons make up more tha 99% of our body weight. the matter together.
 These are the very same laws that determine the history of the Universe as a whole since the very early moments of its existence.
 Recent results from the Large Hadron Collider at CERN in Geneva reinforce this picture of particle physics that is currently accepted as the "Standard Model" of fundamental interactions.